levelup-apps/hn-enhancer/README.md

 2. Setup Steps:
    * To verify that you have chrome version higher than 131, navigate to 'About Chrome' `chrome://settings/help` and check the version.
-   * To trigger the model download, go to Chrome Dev [Summarization Api Playground](https://chrome.dev/web-ai-demos/summarization-api-playground/) and try some text.
+   * To trigger the model download, go to Chrome Dev [Summarization API Playground](https://chrome.dev/web-ai-demos/summarization-api-playground/) and try some text.
    * To verify that the model download is complete, navigate to 'Chrome components' -`chrome://components/` and you should see 'Optimization Guide On Device Model'.
-Make sure the version is `2024.9.25.2033` or higer.
+Make sure the version is `2024.9.25.2033` or higher.

 > [!IMPORTANT]
 > Ensure that summarization works in the [Summarization API Playground](https://chrome.dev/web-ai-demos/summarization-api-playground/).